BurrowBird/4chan-Thread-Muncher/Readme.txt

 I am not a programmer.
 Muncher is 99 % vibe coded, using free versions of Grok, Claude and Gemini.
 Muncher has some quirks.

-The buttons are not very responsive.
-Wait a few seconds.
-Click the button again.
-Press F5 a few times.
-Repeat.

 Muncher tries to prevent downloading duplicates by various means.
 If you want to redownload the same thread twice, use the Forget button.